-This page is part of the broader crib mattress reference guide, which covers sizing, firmness, fit, protection, and replacement topics in one place: crib mattress overview.
+This page is part of the broader crib mattress overview, which brings sizing, firmness, fit, protection, and replacement topics together in one place, and for an even more complete, side-by-side look at materials, fit, firmness, and overall value across standard options, see my best crib mattress guide.

-Many crib mattresses are used for about three to five years.
-This can vary based on how often the mattress was used, how it was stored, and what materials it is made from.
 A mattress used every day for one child may wear out faster than one used for a shorter time.
-Mattresses stored in damp or humid areas may also age sooner.
-Crib mattress showing sagging and surface wear inside a crib
+Mattresses stored in damp or humid areas may also age sooner, which makes when to replace a crib mattress a condition question as much as a calendar question.

 Some changes are easy to see or feel as a mattress gets older.
 Common signs include: